nunes-data/nunes-data/README.md

 🎓 Currently pursuing a Master’s in Big Data Analysis and Engineering at NOVA University of Lisbon

-📊 Graduated in Mathematics from the University of Aveiro
+📊 Graduated in Mathematics (minor in Informatics and Computation) from the University of Aveiro

 # 🚀 What I’m working on